aws/aws-toolkit-azure-devops/Docs/cloudformation-execute-changeset.rst

 Stack Name
 ----------

-    The stack name or Amazon Resource Name (ARN) of the stack associated with the change set.
-This value is required if you specified the name of a change set to execute.
-If the change set ARN was specified this field is optional.
+    The stack name or ARN of the stack that is associated with the change set.
+This value is required if you specify the name of a change set to execute.
+If the change set ARN is specified, this field is optional.

     The name must be unique in the region in which you are creating the stack.
 A stack name can contain only alphanumeric characters (case-sensitive) and hyphens.
 It must start